jschmidtnj/mazesolving/README.md

 # mazesolving
 A variety of algorithms to solve mazes from an input image.
 Originally forked from a Computerphile project, now with some cool changes for maze generation and solving.
 Will eventually implement dual-side dijkstra's algorithm, which is arguably fastest for maze solving.
+Any input is appreciated.

 ## About
 These are the python files for maze generation and solving.
 Feel free to use, alter, redistribute the code as you see fit.